IRoninCoder/leaflet-react-fibers/README.md

 ### JSX renderer
 You must provide a JSX renderer when embedding HTML in `lfPopup` or `lfTooltip` otherwise their contents are ignored, this is by design:
->:info: You do NOT have to use `react-dom`, any JSX renderer will suffice.
+>:information_source: You do NOT have to use `react-dom`, any JSX renderer will suffice.
 ```tsx
 import { LeafletMap, L } from "leaflet-react-fibers"
 import ReactDOM from "react-dom"